Skarlso/blogsource/content/blog/2021-11-21-providers-pattern.md

 Simple, yet there are a couple things that we can extract into Providers such as:

-1. Downloading
 1. Dealing with the archive ( so we can test the Tar function )
-1. Selecting the executing environment ( bare metal, container ) which we can chain
+2. Selecting the executing environment ( bare metal, container ) which we can chain
-1. Output formatting ( possibly, thing like, JSON, Table, etc. )
+3. Output formatting ( possibly, thing like, JSON, Table, etc. )
+4. Saving things into a Database ( we will save what kind of plugins exist using sqlite )

 ## Basics

+Let's take a look at the folder structure here.

 ## Dependency Injection